wb13/polycloze/README.md

 For example, `\a:` automatically gets turned into `ä`.

 **Uses SQLite**
-: This makes it easy to [add new courses][1] and to track your vocabulary.
+: This makes it easy to track your vocabulary.
+Even course files are stored as SQLite databases.
 By default, course files are saved in `~/.local/share/polycloze` and review data are saved in `~/.local/state/polycloze`.

 ## Usage